Q: Where and when is the 2018 National Humanities Conference taking place?

 At the conference, we recommend subscribing to the NHC Daily, which offers recaps, interviews, photos, and videos of the events occurring during the conference.
 The NHC Daily is only distributed the week of the conference.

-Q: What is on the conference mobile, why should I use it, and how do I download it?
+Q: What is on the conference app, why should I use it, and how do I download it?

-A: On the conference mobile app (launching late summer 2018) you will have access to the entire conference schedule in the palm of your hand.
+A: On the conference app (launching late September) you will have access to the entire conference schedule in the palm of your hand.
 In the app, you will be able to view locations, times, and presenters of sessions, as well as receive real-time updates on any changes in the conference program.
 Additionally, the app allows you to connect with colleagues using the attendee feature and connect your social media accounts to share what’s happening.
-More information, including how to download the app will be sent starting early fall.
+Email invitations to download the app will be sent starting early fall.
 Be sure to register for the conference first.

 Q: Is there a hashtag for the conference?